Quasi-particle propagation across semiconductor-Mott insulator interfaces: Introduction

 \section{Introduction}

 The proper understanding of strongly interacting quantum many-body systems is one of the grand challenges of theoretical physics.
 Weakly interacting systems which can be treated via perturbation theory with respect to the small coupling strength typically display universal features.
-In contrast, strongly interacting systems feature new phenomena and require the development of different approaches and methods, such as strong-coupling perturbation theory \cite{pairault2000strong,iskin2009strong}, dynamical mean-field theory \cite{georges1996dynamical}, numerical diagonalization \cite{PhysRevLett.98.180601,PhysRevLett.105.250401,PhysRevA.79.021608,PhysRevLett.101.063001}.
+In contrast, strongly interacting systems feature new phenomena and require the development of different approaches and methods, such as strong-coupling perturbation theory \cite{pairault2000strong,iskin2009strong,senechal2002cluster,sherman2015mott}, dynamical mean-field theory \cite{georges1996dynamical,tsuji2014nonequilibrium,peters2014spin}, numerical diagonalization \cite{PhysRevLett.98.180601,PhysRevLett.105.250401,PhysRevA.79.021608,PhysRevLett.101.063001} {or numerical methods like Quantum Monte Carlo \cite{golor2015nonlocal,zujev2013induced}}.

 The treatment of a heterostructure combining a weakly and a strongly interacting quantum many-body system will then be even more challenging because the approach suited for describing the strongly interacting system (e.g., strong-coupling perturbation theory) may not be applicable to the weakly interacting system and vice versa.
-Moreover, transport of carriers through heterostructures consisting of a weakly and strongly interaction part like molecular layers or quantum dots has prompted the development of a special branch of density functional theory, the so-called i-DFT for stationary currents \cite{stefanucci2015,jacob2020}.
+Moreover, a related situation occurs in electronic transport through a system where the electronic interaction in one subsystem is strong, e.g., through a molecular layer or quantum dots.
+The need to describe such systems has prompted the development of a special branch of density functional theory, the so-called i-DFT for stationary currents \cite{stefanucci2015,jacob2020}.
 In the present work, we employ a discrete lattice model of solids that provides a mathematical description of systems with a well-defined amount of electronic correlations.
-As a prototypical example for such a heterostructure, we study the interface between a semiconductor (where the interactions between the electrons play no role) and a Mott insulator (where the interactions play a major role).
-The fabrication of these systems \cite{doi:10.1126/sciadv.aaz0611,noh2014direct} as well as the theoretical investigation how properties carrier over through the interfaces \cite{yonemitsu2007suppression,jiang2012density,zhao2010mott,helmes2008kondo} has advanced over the years.
+As a prototypical example for such a heterostructure, we study the interface between a semiconductor. { To simplify our analysis, we will assume that the interactions among the electrons within the semiconducting region can be represented by an effective potential.
+This approach aligns with Fermi-liquid theory, where electron-electron interactions are incorporated by renormalizing parameters of the free electron gas \cite{solovyev2017renormalized,landau1957theory}. }